westo27/devbook/README.md

 <br/>
 <br/>

-An always-on-top macOS widget for capturing daily work notes and rolling them up into sprint or monthly summaries — with an optional AI write-up and a cross-reference against your own git commits.
+A small macOS app for capturing daily work notes and rolling them up into sprint or monthly summaries — with an optional AI write-up and a cross-reference against your own git commits.

 Built for standups, sprint retros, and monthly 1:1s: jot what you do as you do